Teaching key to improving education in Cambodia

 Becoming a government-approved teacher is a rigorous process.
 If candidates are interested, they apply to take a national teacher’s examination.
 If they pass this exam they are admitted into a national teacher training college centre, where they undertake a two-year course.

-Many candidates must relocate to be closer to the centre because there is only a few centres in Cambodia.
+Many candidates must relocate to be closer to the centre because there are only a few centres in Cambodia.
 It is a large undertaking for an individual requiring extensive training and significant funding.

 How ChildFund helps educate new teachers